gdiazbanuelos/ultrawider/README.md

 # ultrawider
- Auto patcher for games to enjoy in ultrawide
+ This program is an auto patcher for games to enjoy in glorious ultrawide

 MFW when a game doesn't have native ultrawide support: